in Sustainable Business Awards Tags #BPatchAwards Ethical british brands ethical fashion small business Sustainable Makers UK artisans and designers

-The 2017 Blue Patch Business Awards are now open and we’d like to introduce you to the fabulous and talented people who’ll be judging five out of the six categories.
+The 2017 Blue Patch Business Awards are now closed for judging.
+Why not sign up for our newsletter and have a go in 2018!
+We’d like to introduce you to the fabulous and talented people who’ll be judging five out of the six categories.
 They are leaders and innovators from across different industries, people who contribute to sustainability in practical ways and have been committed to helping others, protecting the environment and raising the bar for business development, design and craft.
 Without further ado and in no particular order of importance…

 Jessica Brodrick joined the London Waste and Recycling Board (LWARB) a year ago as Business Development Officer.
 LWARB are committed to increasing London’s reuse and recycling rates and transitioning London to a Circular City.
 Jessica’s role is to identify opportunities for collaboration and investment to provide a range of programmes to support SMEs operating in the circular economy.

 Sian Conway is an ethical business mentor trainer and speaker who is passionate about inspiring and empowering change makers to create positive impact, reach their goals and create businesses that do good.
 She’s worked around the world on a wide range of social impact projects and is now an ambassador for women in the social enterprise sector.
 She has founded and run several successful businesses, including an ethical fashion brand, and is now the Founder of #EthicalHour, a global online support network and community for ethically-focused brands.

 Abigail Forsythe is one half of the KeepCup founding team.
 KeepCup was founded as a response to the large volumes of disposable packaging in the food industry, as a more sustainable and environmentally conscious way to serve food.
 KeepCups are now sold in 65 countries and over 4 million cups have been sold globally.